darya/framework/README.md

 within an application.

 Darya's abstract `Model` implementation implements `ArrayAccess`, `Countable`, `IteratorAggregate` and `Serializable`.
-It is essentially a flexible collection of data.
+It is essentially a flexible set of data intended to represent one instance of a business entity.

 ##### Creating a model